MOBILE APP

 Measurable Success Metrics

-To track Bloom's effectiveness, I will measure:
+To track Bloom's effectiveness, I measured:

 Habit Retention Rate